uvotguy/CanvasQuizTool/README.md

 ## Debugging
 Edit the **args** parameter in *launch.json*.
 The first (and only) argument is the target Entry ID.
 Run the code in debug mode.

+## Deleting Quiz Submissions
+Use the *ClearStudentQuizSubmissions* utility to remove quiz submissions for a given quiz for a given student.
+The program **DOES NOT** check submission date.